Accla/graphulo/README.md

 PreSumCacheIterator is important for efficiency.
 * Sparse -- insert from client to table.
 * Find -- scan from table to client.
-* SpRef -- use RemoteWriteIterator with rowRanges and colFilter to output results to another table.
+* SpRef -- use RemoteWriteIterator with rowFilter and colFilter to output results to another table.
 * SpAsgn -- unimplemented.
 An awkward primitive.
 * Apply -- use an iterator with the function to apply + RemoteWriteIterator.
 * Reduce -- use a RemoteWriteIterator's `reduce` function.